-In Points24, the model must first perform fine-grained poker card recognition based on purely visual observation, followed by language and mathematical reasoning.
-At each step, the agent decides which number or operator to append next, ultimately forming a formula equal to 24.
-Episodes sometimes involve more than 10 steps and require domain-specific skills such as arithmetic reasoning, making it a highly complex task.
+In Points24, the model must first perform fine-grained poker card recognition, followed by logical reasoning.
+At each step, the agent decides which number (1-10) or operator (e.g., $+,-,\times,\div$) to append to the current formula, ultimately forming the one equal to 24.
+Episodes sometimes involve more than 10 steps and require domain-specific skills, such as arithmetic computation, making them complex.
 ALFWorld is a multimodal embodied simulator featuring diverse household tasks.
-The agent needs to navigate in unfamiliar environments, locate and interact with novel objects to reach certain goals, which poses substantial challenges in visual perception, long-horizon planning, and common-sense reasoning.
-The length of ALFWorld tasks can exceed 50 steps, and each step involves more than 20 possible actions, creating an exploration space that surpasses a large portion of existing VLM benchmarks, including many GUI device control environments \cite{rawles2023androidinthewild, rawles2024androidworld, xie2024osworld}.
-Both tasks only use sparse rewards.
-Although intermediate action legality checking provides small step-wise rewards between -1 and +1, final rewards come only upon task completion (+10 for Points24 and +50 for ALFWorld).
-This makes them significantly more difficult than tasks with process rewards or guidance.
+The well-trained agent is expected to navigate in unfamiliar environments, locate and interact with objects to reach certain goals, which poses substantial challenges in visual perception, long-horizon planning, and commonsense reasoning.
+The length of ALFWorld tasks can exceed 50 steps, and each step may involve more than 20 possible actions, creating a huge action space that surpasses a large portion of existing agentic VLM benchmarks, including many GUI device control environments \cite{rawles2023androidinthewild, rawles2024androidworld, xie2024osworld}.
+The reward signals in both environments are sparse.
+This makes them significantly more difficult than tasks with heuristic/oracle process rewards.

-\paragraph{Baselines} We select other competitive multi-turn VLM agent RL training frameworks as our baselines.
+\paragraph{Baselines} We select other competitive methods for multi-turn VLM agent RL training as our baselines.
 RL4VLM \cite{zhai2025fine} directly applies PPO optimization on raw environment rewards.
-GTR \cite{wei2025gtr} introduces thought guidance via an external GPT-4o corrector model for online imitation learning, enabling rapid improvement and representing the SOTA results.
-In addition, we include several privileged API models for comprehensive comparison.
+GTR \cite{wei2025gtr} introduces thought guidance via an external GPT-4o corrector model for knowledge distillation, enabling rapid improvement and representing the current SOTA method.
+In addition, we also compare the agent's final performance with several privileged API models.